strei-foxflashbacks/rsclone-api/README.md

 **Login User**
 ----
-Checks user in database and logs if success.
+Checks user in database, logs and sends verification token if success.

 <details>